pryv/dev-site/src/documents/app-access-sections/custom.html.md

 sectionOrder: 10
 ---

+# THIS SECTION IS OBSOLETE AS OF API v0.5; TODO: update

 # Custom

 Implementing the authorization process and obtaining an access token all by yourself.

 **For testing: **
 Use our staging servers: https://access.rec.la/access

 **Steps: **